 Walked at a moderate pace.
 Bring poles if you have them but they are not essential.
 There will be an instructor led warm up before the walk.

-All our walks and cycle rides are led by volunteers, some have been volunteering since 2003 and others joined us just a few months ago.
-If, after a few walks with us, you feel it is something you would like to do, follow the link to our healthy walks or cycle ride volunteer page.
+All our walks are led by volunteers, some have been volunteering since 2003 and others joined us just a few months ago.
+If, after a few walks with us, you feel it is something you would like to do, follow the link to our healthy walks volunteer page.

 "It's a lovely feeling when everyone says how much they have enjoyed the walk.
 And they are always amazed that I get them back without getting lost!"
 Karen, Volunteer Walk Leader since 2003.